gitandy/PyADIF-File/README.md

 PyADIF-File
 ===========
-Convert ADIF ADI content to dictionary and vice versa
+Convert ADIF ADI content (ham radio QSO logs) to dictionary and vice versa

 The required/resulting dictionary format is